‘Days Of Our Lives’ Comings & Goings: Two Big Returns Will Bring Major Drama To Salem

 After being released from police custody, Evan will reunite with his dear old dad Orpheus, who will then be revealed as the person who has been taking care of baby David.

-DelHoyo first appeared as Orpheus back in 1986, and returned as apart of a prison break storyline with Clyde Weston (James Reed) and Xander Kiriakis (Paul Telfer).
+DelHoyo first appeared as Orpheus back in 1986 and returned as part of a prison break storyline with Clyde Weston (James Read) and Xander Kiriakis (Paul Telfer).
 The trio caused major chaos for many people in Salem before the situation was finally dealt with.

 Abby will likely be thrilled to get home to her loving husband, Chad DiMera (Billy Flynn).
 However, she’ll quickly come to find that all is not right with the love of her life.